khulnasoft-lab/design.khulnasoft.com/contents/get-started/principles.md

 ### Give direction by being opinionated

 When principles have a point of view, they give direction and keep teams on the path to achieving their vision.
-It defines a decision where other companies could have diverged.
+It defines a decision which otherwise could have diverged.
 By contrast, it is less useful to state things in principles that are logical and wished upon by default.
 An example of this would be “Useful,” of which the opposite would be “not useful.”
-Chances are slim that a company does not want to create a usefull product.
+Chances are slim that a company does not want to create a useful product.

 ### Explicit hierarchy